 Many other researchers believe that some cases of ME/CFS are caused by an abnormal reaction to common infectious agents.
 The condition is tentatively linked the Epstein-Barr virus, enteroviruses, human herpes virus 6 (HHV-6) and Lyme disease.

-Multiple studies suggest that the immune system may be chronically active in people with ME/CFS, which could make your body think it’s fighting an infection, whether it is or not, and that causes an chronic inflammatory response eventually depleting the body from its ability to fight, depleting hormone production and causing severe fatigue.
+Multiple studies suggest that the immune system may be chronically active in people with ME/CFS, which could make your body think it's fighting an infection, whether it is or not, and that causes a chronic inflammatory response eventually depleting the body from its ability to fight, depleting hormone production and causing severe fatigue.

 While many questions remain and researchers continue to explore possible causes and risk factors for CFS, there are some agreed upon characteristics that suggest who most are at risk for CFS:

-At Serenity Health Center we employ various treatment options for treating CFS.
+At Serenity Health Center, we employ various treatment options for treating CFS.
 These therapies include: